Amiedeep/pandoc_resume/markdown/resume.md

 ----

->  DevOps specialist with ample experience in financial, trading, and non-profit sectors.
-Throughout my career, I
+>  Certified Kubernetes Administrator, DevOps specialist with ample experience in financial, trading, and non-profit sectors.
->  was privileged to work with skilled people in multiple realms, and elite projects, including Delta Airlines,
+> Throughout my career, I was privileged to work with skilled people in multiple realms, and elite projects,
-> Football   Pools, VAKT, Credit Suisse, et cetera.
+> including Delta Airlines, Football   Pools, VAKT, Credit Suisse, et cetera.

 ----

 Experience
 ----------

-**Oracle** (Jan 2020 - Working)
+**Oracle: ** (Jan 20 - Working) **Principal DevOps Engineer**

+* Leading the CI/CD team for multiple projects.
+* Active contributer to a backend project creating/configuring resources in the cloud (OCI).
+* R&D on multiple new initiatives for the Cloud Database team.

-**State Street:** (April 2019 - Dec 2020)
+**State Street:** (April 2019 - Dec 2020) **Senior Associate - Assitant Manager**

 * Implemented a complete CI/CD solution for an internal Application from scratch using ConcourseCI.
 * Enabled a team in Artefacts management and Deployment on Kubernetes.